microsoft/pxt-adafruit/docs/lessons/prank-wifi/quiz-answers.md

 }
 ```

-## 5. Write the 'if statement' needed to display this specific plot image on the device
+## 5. Write the code to display this specific image on the device

 ![](/static/mb/lessons/prank-wifi-0.png)